Got time and funds for a big adventure in late spring? Here’s Fall-Line’s backcountry editor Martin Chester with inspiration

 How to do it

-Several companies offer group guided trips: Jagged Globe has a week’s tour starting on 29 April; Mountain Tracks has advanced tours on 22 and 29 April, and intermediate tours on 25 March and 15 April.
-Alpine Guides has a late-April trip too.
+Several companies offer group guided trips: Jagged Globe; Mountain Tracks has advanced tours in April and intermediate tours; and Alpine Guides has a late-April trip too.

 Paradise is… the Bernese Oberland, with glaciers that hold snow well into early summer